-Crystal Marull is the Coordinator of the Online Spanish Program.
+Crystal Marull is the coordinator of the Online Spanish Program.
 She capitalizes on digital tools and virtual environments to offer a variety of media-rich lesson plans.
 Her innovative courses incorporate telecollaborative virtual exchanges between students and native speakers located across Latin America.
 Her areas of research include bilingualism and second language acquisition, specializing in second language processing of morphology and syntax, heritage language acquisition, cognitive individual differences and second language pedagogy.

 Areas of Expertise (7)